« Previous Page

 People in the military use and

-abuse drugs and alcohol for the same reasons that
+misuse drugs and alcohol for the same reasons that

 other people do: Drugs and alcohol can make you feel good.
 But the military